olivernn/lunr-site/source/guides/upgrading.html.md

 })
 ```

 The above index specifies that the field title should have a boost of 10.
-In 2.x the same example would like this:
+In 2.x, the same example would look like this:

 ```javascript
 var idx = lunr(function () {